View Document Text

 to Clients (Includes Sales Awards or Other Prizes)

-As a benefit for managing our clients’ Accounts at Schwab Advisor Services, ODIJ receives
+As a benefit for managing its clients’ Accounts at Schwab Advisor Services, ODIJ receives access

-access to Schwab’s institutional trading and custody services, including services related to
+to Schwab’s institutional trading and custody services, including services related to execution of

 Schwab also makes available to ODIJ other products and services that benefit ODIJ but may not